U.S. Route 72: West Tennessee

 US 72 begins at Bellevue Boulevard (US 51) in Memphis.
 From Memphis, the route follows Union Avenue and Poplar Avenue into Collierville.
 Just south of Collierville, US 72 junctions State Route 385 (the Bill Morris Parkway), a freeway which links Collierville with I-240.
 The route enters Mississippi 3 mi southeast of SR 385.
 This segment of the highway is concurrently designated State Route 86 (SR 86) south of its concurrency with SR 57 between Union Avenue in Memphis and Collierville.

 Mississippi

 US 72 enters Mississippi in western Marshall County.
 The route follows rolling hills across the extreme northern part of the state, passing through Walnut and Corinth as it heads east.
 Near Burnsville, US 72 crosses the Divide Cut of the Tennessee–Tombigbee Waterway.
 Farther east, the route enters the Tennessee Valley and heads through Iuka before crossing into Alabama.

-All of US 72 in Mississippi has been upgraded to four-lane highway, with the last section between MS 302 and the Tennessee state line being completed in 2019.
+All of US 72 in Mississippi has been widened to four-lane highway, with the last two lane section between MS 302 and the Tennessee state line being completed in 2019.
 Legally, the Mississippi section of US 72 is defined in the Mississippi Code §65-3-3.